chop-dbhi/django-dicom-review/README.md

 Your custom prioritizer will now be available in the Admin for use.

-The `candidate_studies` parameter is a QuerySet of RadiologyStudy model represents.
-This model is declared in [here](https://github.com/cbmi/django-dicom-models/blob/master/dicom_models/staging/models.py#L69-L84) and inherits from this [model](https://github.com/cbmi/django-dicom-models/blob/master/dicom_models/core/models/data/radiology.py#L27-L33)
+The `candidate_studies` parameter is a QuerySet of RadiologyStudy models.
+This model is declared in [here](https://github.com/cbmi/django-dicom-models/blob/master/dicom_models/staging/models.py#L69-L84) and inherits from this [model](https://github.com/cbmi/django-dicom-models/blob/master/dicom_models/core/models/data/radiology.py#L27-L33).

 The `annotation_class` will be the django model defined [here](https://github.com/cbmi/django-dicom-models/blob/master/dicom_models/staging/models.py#L86-L94).